SamPlvs/Deep-Reinforcement-Learning/DQN/ReadMe.md

 python main.py --test --cuda

+Though do keep in mind, you'll have to change the default input for the argument: '--load_model' to the path where you've stored the model.
 The Episodic rewards attained from this must always be approx. 200